Ohio University

-Ohio University (Ohio or OU) is a public research university with its main campus in Athens, Ohio, United States.
-The university was first conceived in the 1787 contract between the Board of Treasury of the United States and the Ohio Company of Associates, which set aside the College Lands to support a university, and subsequently approved by the territorial legislature in 1802 and the Ohio General Assembly in 1804.
-The university opened for students in 1809, and was the first university to be established in the former Northwest Territory.
+Ohio University (OHIO or OU) is a public research university with its main campus in Athens, Ohio, United States.
+Founded in 1804, it was the first university established in the former Northwest Territory.
+(Note: Vincennes University in Indiana was founded as a high school-level academy in 1801, but was not chartered as a university until 1806.)
+The university enrolled about 25,000 undergraduate and graduate students in Athens as of 2023.
+It maintains seven regional and extension campuses across Ohio.

-Ohio University comprises nine campuses, nine undergraduate colleges, a graduate college, a college of medicine, and a public affairs school.
+Ohio University comprises nine undergraduate colleges, a graduate college, a college of medicine, and a public affairs school.
 It offers more than 250 areas of undergraduate study as well as certificates, master's, and doctoral degrees.
 It is a member of the University System of Ohio.
-The university is accredited by the Higher Learning Commission and classified among "R1: Doctoral Universities – Very high research activity".
-As of fall 2020, the university's total enrollment at Athens was slightly more than 18,000, while the all-campus enrollment was just over 30,000.
+The university is accredited by the Higher Learning Commission and classified among "R1: Doctoral Universities – Very high research spending and doctorate production".

-Ohio's intercollegiate athletic teams are known as the Bobcats and compete in the National Collegiate Athletic Association (NCAA) at the Division I level as charter members of the Mid-American Conference.
+Ohio's intercollegiate athletic teams are the Bobcats, and compete in the National Collegiate Athletic Association (NCAA) at the Division I level as charter members of the Mid-American Conference.
 Ohio football has participated in 16 bowl games through the 2023 season.
-The men's basketball team has made 14 appearances in the NCAA Division I basketball tournament, with their most recent appearance in 2021.
+The men's basketball team has made 14 appearances in the NCAA Division I basketball tournament.

 History

 Charter and establishment

 A university in the Ohio Country was first envisioned by Manasseh Cutler, credited as the school's founder along with Revolutionary War Brigadier General Rufus Putnam.
 In addition to being instrumental in its founding, Putnam was also an original trustee of the university.
-Putnam Hall there is named for him.
-Cutler had served as a chaplain in George Washington's Continental Army.
-The institution's first name was American Western University.
-In 1797, settlers from Marietta traveled downstream on the Ohio River and up the Hocking River to establish a location for the school in what the Congress designated as the College Lands, founding Athens due to its location directly between the original capital of Chillicothe and Marietta.
-In 1802, approval was granted by the territorial government for the establishment of the American Western University, but the school was not operated under that name.
+Putnam Hall is named for him.
+Cutler had served as a chaplain in the Continental Army.
+In 1787, a contract was made between the Board of Treasury of the United States and the Ohio Company of Associates, which set aside the College Lands to support a university.
+In 1797, settlers from Marietta, Ohio, traveled downstream on the Ohio River and up the Hocking River to establish a location for the school in the College Lands, founding Athens due to its location directly between Marietta and Chillicothe, Ohio.

+In 1802, approval was granted by the government of the Northwest Territory for the establishment of the American Western University, but the school was not operated under that name.
 Ohio University was recognized by the new state on February 18, 1804, with its charter being certified by the Ohio General Assembly.
-This last approval happened eleven months after Ohio was admitted to the Union.
+It was the first university established in the former Northwest Territory.
 The first three students enrolled in 1809.
 The first two bachelor's degrees were granted in 1815.